jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 #### [[⬆]](#toc) <a name='fun'>Fun Questions:</a>

 * A careless sysadmin executes the following command: ```chmod 444 /bin/chmod ``` - what do you do to fix this?
+Answer: use some other way to call chmod system call to fix the /bin/chmod.
+a. use install command with option -m
+b. use pyhon or perl script to call chmod function.
+For python, we can use os.chmod function.

 * I've lost my root password, what can I do?
+Answer:
+Approach 1: use a live CD (a Knoppix CD or some other live CD).
+1. Boot into the live CD.
+2. Mount the partition of the drive that contains /etc/passwd.
+3. Run chroot
+4. Run passwd to change root password and then reboot.
+Approach 2.
+Change grub2 entry
+1. Change grub boot entry and boot the entry
+a. change ro to rw for root partition
+b. add init=/bin/bash
+2. After booting, run passwd to change password.

 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?

 * If you were stuck on a desert island with only 5 command-line utilities, which would you choose?

 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
 * Tell me about a creative way that you've used SSH?
 * You have deleted by error a running script, what could you do to restore it?
 * What will happen on 19 January 2038?
+  Answer: A signed integer was used to represent the number of seconds passed since 1 January 1970.
+The implementation will not be able to encode the time correctly after some time on 19 January 2038.

 * How to reboot server when reboot command is not responding?
   Answer: If the sysrq is enabled, /proc/sys/kernel/sysrq has a value of 1.
 We can use the magic SysReq commands to do perform a safe reboot using the